kobethuwis/terraform-aws-dockerized-web-app/README.md

 # terraform-aws-dockerized-web-app

-Terraform module for deploying a Dockerized web application on AWS with ECS, ALB, and EC2.
+Terraform module for deploying a Dockerized web application on AWS with ECS, ALB and EC2.

 ## Description